-Eastern 76th Fringe Area
+75th Fringe Area Annexation

-The Eastern Municipal Water District (Eastern) board of directors has requested final terms and conditions for the 76th Fringe Area Annexation, concurrently to Eastern and The Metropolitan Water District of Southern California (Metropolitan), by Resolution 3829, dated September 24, 2003.
-On September 9, 2003, Metropolitan's Board granted conditional approval for this annexation and adopted a resolution of intent to impose a water standby charge upon the annexing territory.
-The 5.9-gross acre (5.8-net acre) annexation territory, shown on the attached legal description and map, is located near the intersection of Jefferson Avenue and Elm Street in the city of Murrieta.
-The territory is currently vacant although, once annexed, the development plan consists of a ministorage business.
-The total estimated water demand for this project is approximately 13 acre-feet per year from Metropolitan through Eastern.
-Metropolitan's Board is asked to grant final approval, conditioned upon approval by the Local Agency Formation Commission of Riverside County, by adopting the Resolution Fixing Terms and Conditions (Attachment 2).
+The Eastern Municipal Water District (Eastern) requested final terms and conditions for the 75th Fringe Area Annexation concurrently to Eastern and Metropolitan Water District of Southern California (Metropolitan), by Resolution No. 3864, dated November 19, 2003.
+On October 14, 2003, Metropolitan's Board granted conditional approval for this annexation and adopted a resolution of intent to impose a water standby charge upon the annexing territory.
+The property consists of 7.12 acres of which 0.2 is for road right-of-way, shown on the attached legal description and map.
+The property is located in Riverside County, within the city of Murrieta between Jefferson Avenue and Adams Avenue, southeast of Guava Street.
+Currently, there are no plans for development.
+The projected annual water demand on Metropolitan is approximately 19 acre-feet per year through Eastern.
+Metropolitan's Board is asked to grant final approval, conditioned upon approval by the Riverside County Local Agency Formation Commission, by adopting the Resolution Fixing Terms and Conditions (Attachment 3).

-Metropolitan's Board adopted a resolution of intention to impose a water standby charge within the proposed 76th Fringe Area Annexation at its meeting on September 9, 2003.
-Pursuant to Resolution 8868, the Board held a public hearing on November 18, 2003.
+The Board adopted a resolution of intention to impose a water standby charge within the proposed 75th Fringe Area Annexation at its meeting on October 14, 2003.
+Pursuant to Resolution 8878 the Board held a public hearing on December 9, 2003.
 Interested parties were given the opportunity to present their views regarding the proposed charge and the Engineer's Report.
-Also, pursuant to Resolution 8868 and in accordance with the requirements of Article XIII D, § 4, of the California Constitution, the Executive Secretary provided written notice, by mail, of such hearing to the owners of record of the parcels identified in the Engineer's Report.
+Also, pursuant to Resolution 8878 and in accordance with the requirements of Article XIII D, Section 4, of the California Constitution, the Executive Secretary provided written notice by mail of such hearing to the owners of record of the parcels identified in the Engineers' Report.
 Enclosed in the mailed notice was an assessment ballot whereby the owners could indicate either support or opposition to the proposed water standby charge.
-No majority protest (as defined in Article XIII D, § 4 of the California Constitution) was found to exist upon conclusion of the hearing; therefore, it will be requested that Metropolitan's Board consider and act upon the recommendation to adopt a second resolution (see Attachment 3), Resolution Fixing and Adopting Water Standby Charge, which imposes a Metropolitan water standby charge in the amount of \$6.94 per acre, or per parcel less than one acre, within the territory of 76th Fringe Area Annexation.
+No majority protest (as defined in Article XIII D, Section 4 of the California Constitution) was found to exist upon conclusion of the hearing; therefore, it will be requested that Metropolitan's Board consider and act upon the recommendation to adopt a second resolution (see Attachment 3), Resolution Fixing and Adopting Water Standby Charge, which imposes a Metropolitan water standby charge in the amount of \$6.94 per acre, or per parcel less than one acre, within the territory of the 75th Fringe Area Annexation.

 The annexation charge has been calculated pursuant to § 3300 of Metropolitan's Administrative Code.
-Utilizing the current rate of \$3,460 per net acre and the sum of \$5,000 for processing costs, the annexation charge is \$25,065, if completed by December 31, 2004.
-If the annexation is completed after December 31, 2004, the annexation will be calculated based on the then current charge.
+Utilizing the current rate of \$3,460 per net-acre and the sum of \$5,000 for processing costs, the annexation charge is \$28,943.20, if completed by December 31, 2004.
 The \$5,000 processing charge has already been paid.
+If the annexation is completed after December 31, 2004, the annexation charge will be calculated based on the then current annexation rate.

 Approval of Metropolitan's water standby charge in the amount noted above, which is equal to the amount of Metropolitan's water standby charge imposed elsewhere within Eastern's territory, is a condition to complete this annexation.
-Pursuant to the terms of the attached resolution (Attachment 3), Metropolitan may levy a standby charge at the rate stated in this resolution beginning in a subsequent fiscal year.
+Pursuant to the terms of the attached resolution (Attachment 3), Metropolitan may levy standby charge at the rate stated in this resolution beginning in a subsequent fiscal year.

-EXHIBIT "A"
+EXHIBIT A